-The best dog door allows you, the owner, to offer the best of both worlds: your dog can enjoy the comfort of your home, and go explore outside.
+The best dog doors allow you, the owner, to offer the best of both worlds: your dog can enjoy the comfort of your home, and go explore the outside world.

-The best pet doors for dogs should offer easy setup, safe use, and the most expensive dog doors even have a microchip identification before allowing any dog to pass through.
+The best pet doors for dogs should offer easy setup, and safe use, and the most expensive dog doors even have a microchip identification before allowing any dog to pass through.
 Yep, doggy doors are that smart these days!